New Year Greetings from Seva Mandir!

-Due to lack of water and inadequate facilities of irrigation farmers in our region have poor agriculture production.
+The Background: Due to lack of water and inadequate facilities of irrigation farmers in our region have poor agriculture production.
 In areas where irrigation is possible farmers do not have access to good quality seeds and enough knowledge of improved agriculture practices.
 This results into small harvest.
 The farmers keep using the seeds from their harvest hence the yield never improves in terms of quality and quantity.

-Under our Seed Bank program for the poor farmers, we had distributed seeds for Maize/corn, Pulse, Sesame and some other regional crop seeds (of improved quality) to around 900 farmers in 30 villages before monsoon in 2008.
+The progress: Under our Seed Bank program for the poor farmers, we had distributed seeds for Maize/corn, Pulse, Sesame and some other regional crop seeds (of improved quality) to around 900 farmers in 30 villages before monsoon in 2008.
 The farmers were also provided with a training of improved agricultural practices.
 The results have been enormously encouraging for the Maize Crop in particular.
 Maize is also the main crop for farmers in our region.
 Currently farmers are replenishing the Seed Bank with their share of Maize Seeds.

 Similarly the farmers were distributed the good quality seeds for Wheat (the winter crop) the year before last year.
 Again the results have been very positive.
 As a consequence the farmers in 5 villages had been able to replenish a total of 1900 kilograms of Wheat Seeds into the Seed Bank, which has been distributed to a number of farmers for this season.
 Since the harvest of Wheat takes place in March, therefore, we will be able to know the result of the yield and the quantity of the seeds that will be replenished by these farmers.

-Each farmer has to give back 1.5% of the total seeds he/she has received from the Seed Bank after the harvest.
+The replenishment: Each farmer has to give back 1.5% of the total seeds he/she has received from the Seed Bank after the harvest.
 The replenishment of the Seek Bank has two folds benefit.
 First, all the farmers have access to good quality seeds for all kinds of crops and secondly, it builds the sense of giving and brotherhood among them.